 When trading CFDs, stocks, commodities, currencies, cryptocurrencies or any other financial instruments with either FxPro or IC Markets you will find Email support is also very useful.
 Sometimes you might have a more complex question that requires a specific part of the FxPro or IC Markets support team to give a satisfactory answer to.
 This is where email support with FxPro and IC Markets will be needed.

 Both FxPro and IC Markets offer email support.

 Although most queries can be resolved with the need of a phone call, it is nice when we can actually explain ourselves with a live human being at either FxPro or IC Markets.
 We can get straight to the point and this can save us from a lot of time and frustration.

 FxPro do offer phone support.
 On the other hand

 Lets see how FxPro and IC Markets customer support compare side by side.

 Never trade on a market that is not sufficiently regulated.
 This should go without saying when submitting your bank card information or investing money on any website.
-You need to make sure with certainty that your money is in safe hands.
-Checking to see if FxPro and IC Markets are highly regulated is not a hard task.
+You need to make sure with certainty that your money is held with a regulated brokerage.
+Checking to see if FxPro and IC Markets are regulated is not a hard task.
 The more reputable and mainstream brokers will proudly display their regulation certificates on their site and if you cannot see that FxPro or IC Markets have these in place please be extremely cautious before you proceed with them.

 We compare FxPro Vs IC Markets financial regulation and licensing side by side below.